What is the first thing you look at when you check out the specs of a bike?

 From a perspective of speed, a lighter bike will have better acceleration because the power-to-weight ratio is greater.

-A reduction in weight also adds to the handling and manoeuvrability of the bike.
+A weight reduction also adds to the handling and manoeuvrability of the bike.

 And less heft means more efficient braking, too.